shaloo/docs.arcana/docs/quick-start/auth-core-quick-start.md

 - `{ withUI: false }` - the Social / Passwordless login API returns  a `json` response back with no redirection
 - defaults to `{ withUI: true }`

-Refer to the sample code [here](https://github.com/arcana-network/auth-core/tree/dev/examples) for details on how to add a pop-up UI user onboarding flow or a redirect flow in the app.
+Refer to the sample code for using Arcana Auth-Core SDK [here](https://github.com/arcana-network/auth-examples) for details on how to add a pop-up UI user onboarding flow or a redirect flow in the app.

 ## Sign Transactions